OUR FOUNDATION

 Christopher Gebhardt

-Christopher is a leader in using storytelling to drive social impact, applying a strategic framework he developed at his impact agency/consultancy Stir and while serving as Participant Media's EVP for digital, brand, and business development.
-At Participant, he led the creation of digital communities and created impact agency/consultancy Tag, which had clients Disney, Intel, American Express, MacArthur Foundation, and Gates Foundation.
-Prior to Participant, he was a pioneer in branded entertainment at Pepsi, Ogilvy-where he was the head of emerging technology and innovation—and as co-founder of Integrated Entertainment Partners.
-He was also a consultant at PriceWaterhouseCoopers, and has an MBA from Northwestern’s Kellogg School.
-He is an Edmund Hillary Fellow and a fellow of the RSA.
-He teaches at UCLA’s Anderson School and served as Chair of the Ad Council Issue Advisory Board.
+Christopher Gebhardt is a pioneer in harnessing storytelling to drive social impact.
+He developed his strategic framework at Stir, his impact consultancy, and as EVP at Participant Media, where he built digital communities and launched the agency Tag—serving clients including Disney, Intel, American Express, the MacArthur Foundation, and the Gates Foundation.
+Before Participant, Christopher helped shape the early field of branded entertainment at Pepsi, Ogilvy (as head of emerging technology and innovation), and as co-founder of Integrated Entertainment Partners.
+He began his career at PricewaterhouseCoopers and holds an MBA from Northwestern’s Kellogg School.
+An Edmund Hillary Fellow and Fellow of the RSA, Christopher teaches at UCLA’s Anderson School and has chaired the Ad Council’s Issue Advisory Board.
+His career sits at the intersection of media, strategy, and mission—where powerful stories become levers for lasting change.

 Angus Fraser